glowkeeper/glowkeeper/README.md

 > *“Ship small bets, and learn fast.”*

-I try to avoid large speculative dead ends — instead, build many small prototypes, learn from failure, and grow the ones that resonate.
+I try to avoid large speculative dead ends — instead, I build many small prototypes, learn from failure, and grow the ones that resonate.

 ---